Marko Đurišić (politician): Serbia 21

-Serbia's centre-left opposition parties began boycotting the assembly in 2019, charging that the country's SNS-led administration was undermining the country's democratic institutions.
+Serbia's centre-left opposition parties began boycotting the national assembly in 2019, charging that the country's SNS-led administration was undermining the country's democratic institutions.
 The SDS took part in the boycott and ultimately did not participate in the 2020 Serbian parliamentary election.

 In 2019, Đurišić and fellow SDS parliamentarian Nenad Konstantinović joined a new political movement called Serbia 21.
 Boris Tadić denounced their decision, and both delegates subsequently left the SDS.
-In March 2020, Serbia 21 announced that it would participate in the upcoming parliamentary election with United Democratic Serbia (Ujedinjena demokratska Srbija, UDS), a coalition of mostly centre-left and pro-European Union parties that were opposed to the boycott. Đurišić appeared in the lead position on the UDS list.
+In March 2020, Serbia 21 announced that it would participate in the upcoming parliamentary election with United Democratic Serbia (UDS), a coalition of mostly centre-left and pro-European Union parties that opposed the boycott. Đurišić appeared in the lead position on the UDS list.
 During the campaign, he said that the UDS would "return Serbia to the path of building a modern, European, democratic state."
-Tadić, by contrast, charged that Serbia 21 was legitimizing the SNS administration by participating in the election, referring to the party as a "project" of SNS leader and Serbian president Aleksandar Vučić.
+Tadić charged that Serbia 21 was legitimizing the SNS administration by participating in the election and described the party as a "project" of SNS leader and Serbian president Aleksandar Vučić.
 Ultimately, the UDS list did not cross the electoral threshold.
 Serbia 21 became inactive following the election, and Đurišić has not returned to political life since this time.